rsandor/Solace/game/skills/necromancy/help/necromancy.help.md

 There are tales throughout the ages that speak of vast covens of necromancers that band together to bring push the boundaries of knowledge within the school.
-Nearly four centuries prior one such coven was said to have inscribed the fruits of their labor into a book bound in skin and written in blood...
-The dreaded book was known as the necronomicon.
+Nearly four centuries prior one such coven was said to have inscribed the fruits of their labor into a book bound in flesh and written in blood...
+The dreaded book was known as the Necronomicon.

 ## Passive Enhancements:
 The following passive enhancements are granted by the necromancy skill at the